-Statistical products are accompanied by descriptions of the methods and procedures used and of the data quality.
+Statistical products are accompanied by descriptions of, or references to descriptions of, the methods and procedures used in their development, and other information about the data that may affect its use.

 The documentation provided to users conveys useful information on data quality, and engenders an awareness of quality as an issue in the proper use of the data.